 Or, if a pet dies, our happiness plummets, but after a while we return to normal.

-It’s that ‘normal bit’ which is the subject of this book – that general day-to-day feeling of well-being when nothing in particular is happening.
+It’s that ‘normal bit’ which is the other type of happiness, that general day-to-day feeling of well-being when nothing in particular is happening.
 Just walking the dog, having a shower, waking up in the morning . . .
 It’s our default happiness.
 It’s innate.
 I call it our core happiness.

 Don’t get me wrong: the temporary happiness we get from pleasure is important to have – life would be drab without pleasure.
 However, there are wealthy people who have whatever pleasures they want, but if they have a weak core happiness they will still find life unsatisfying.
 And there are people who don’t have access to many pleasures, but with a strong core happiness find pleasure in even the little things of life.

 In short: We experience pleasure.
 It fades.
 We experience suffering.
 It too fades.
 Our lives are dotted with pleasures and sufferings.
 How we deal with those pleasures and sufferings matters, but what also matters is the interval between them.
 If we can enjoy the ongoing interval between them, we enjoy life.
 We have core happiness.

 ‘When I think of happiness I think of a bed.
 The most essential part of a comfortable bed is a solid mattress.
 On top of that mattress you have crumpled sheets, you have to change those sheets and pillowslips every week, you have disorganization, you have cold, you have warmth.
 But the solid foundation is there and that’s your mattress, and all of the things on top of that mattress is what happens in life.
 The foundation is your happiness.’